 It’s a massive sandwich that is served cold, sliced just like a dessert cake, and eaten like a regular sandwich.
 The garnishes on top usually reflect what’s inside the cake, but not necessarily.
 The fillings vary, but it could be smoked salmon, cold cuts, olives, eggs, carrots, peas, cucumbers, liver pate, grapes, cheese, but by all means fill your sandwich cake with whatever you like!
 And the frosting is usually either cream cheese or egg mayo.

 To make this sandwich cake I’ve used some of Iceland Foods convenient frozen ingredients.
 I’ve used frozen baby carrots, and frozen Garden peas.
 Iceland Foods sell a wonderful range of high quality frozen foods.
-They have everything from meat, poultry, fish, to fruit, vegetables, ready made meals, desserts and what not!
-I always like to stock up my freezer with different kinds of frozen foods, the reason why I like frozen foods is because they’re frozen right away when the foods are still very fresh so they don’t lose nutritional value.
-It’s also very convenient to have many cooking ingredients frozen and ready to cook with in the freezer.
+They have everything from meat, poultry, fish, to fruit, vegetables, ready-made meals, desserts and what not!
+I always like to stock up my freezer with different kinds of frozen foods, the reason why I like frozen foods is that they’re frozen right away when the foods are still very fresh so they don’t lose nutritional value.
+It’s also very convenient to have many cooking ingredients frozen and ready to cook within the freezer.
 And not to mention the food waste, when you buy frozen foods you will notice that nothing goes to waste as you can always take from the freezer the amount that you need and return the rest to the freezer.
 To find out more about the frozen foods in Iceland Foods, follow #PowerOfFrozen on social media!

 My favourite part is decorating the sandwich cake, when I use smoked salmon I like making salmon roses by slicing the smoked salmon into thin strips and rolling them into the shape of a rose.
 I also add a lot of greens to decorate the sandwich cake.
 I decorated this cake with peas and parsley leaves, but decorating with asparagus is also a great idea.
 Or you can even very thinly slice cucumbers and decorate the sides of the cake with them.